-While it can be fewer miles to book a roundtrip flight to Japan with ANA Mileage Club, using Avianca LifeMiles to book ANA flights to Japan (and beyond) allows you to book a one way.
-But the best part is that you won't get hit with high fuel surcharges that ANA imposes if you were to book via ANA.
+While it can be fewer miles to book a roundtrip flight to Japan with ANA Mileage Club, using Avianca LifeMiles allows you to book a one way.
+But the best part is that you won't get hit with the high fuel surcharges that ANA imposes if you were to book via ANA.

-Using LifeMiles, you could book a nonstop flight to Japan for just 75,000 miles one-way plus ~$25 in taxes and fees, like this flight from Washington, D.C.
-(IAD) to Tokyo-Haneda (HND).
+Using LifeMiles, you could book a nonstop flight from Honolulu (HNL) to Tokyo (NRT) for just 48,000 miles one-way plus ~$25 in taxes and fees.
+That's half what United now charges to book the same exact flights.

-Want to connect onward to Southeast Asia?
-It's just 78,000 miles one-way in business class.
-And if you can find the space, you can fly ANA First Class for just 90,000 miles one-way.
+And if you can find the space, you can fly ANA First Class for just 66,000 miles one-way.
 You can also book one-way flights on ANA for fewer miles via Virgin but you'll get hit with fuel surcharges there as well.

 Finally, if you want to fly Lufthansa First Class, there isn't a cheaper way to do it than redeeming 87,000 LifeMiles for a one-way flight.